pradhyumnaramgirwar/Intelligent-U-Space-Traffic-Control/README.md

-# AeroGuard-IQ: Low-Level MAVLink Flight Controller Bypass
+# Intelligent U-Space Traffic Control: Low-Level MAVLink Flight Controller Bypass

-This repository contains the foundational SITL (Software In The Loop) communication layer for **AeroGuard-IQ**, an autonomous obstacle avoidance system for UAVs.
+This repository contains the foundational SITL (Software In The Loop) communication layer for the **Intelligent U-Space Traffic Control** project.

-During the initial development and simulation phase, a critical API routing bug was identified within the standard DroneKit-Python library on Windows environments, which silently dropped high-level autonomous navigation commands.
-This script serves as a robust, low-level workaround using direct MAVLink channel injections to establish reliable flight control.
+During the initial development and simulation phase, a critical API routing bug was identified in the standard DroneKit-Python library on Windows, which silently dropped high-level autonomous navigation commands.
+This script serves as a robust, low-level workaround using direct MAVLink channel injections to establish reliable flight control and telemetry streaming.

 ## The Engineering Problem
 When attempting to transition the ArduPilot SITL (Copter 3.3) into `GUIDED` mode via the standard `VehicleMode("GUIDED")` API wrapper, the command is silently rejected.
 Diagnostic wiretapping of the `STATUSTEXT` MAVLink packets revealed no internal EKF or pre-arm failures.